grugq/portal/README.md

     kmod-fs-ext4 kmod-scsi-core
     comgt chat
     block-mount
 * step 2.
 Format the microSD card as an `ext4` filesystem.
 Make sure you pass the `-O "^has_journal"` option to `mkfs.ext4`.
+    $ sudo mkfs.ext4 -O "^has_journal" /dev/$DEVICE
 Insert the microSD into the 3G modem and the modem into the router.
 * step 3.
 Configure the microSD card to appear as an overlay on the router.
 Edit `/etc/config/fstab` to contain a section for `/dev/sda1` with a mountpoint of `/overlay`, set to automatically mount.
 Reboot the router.
+See the [OpenWRT wiki](http://wiki.openwrt.org/doc/howto/extroot) for details, specifically the __New external overlay variant (pivot overlay)__ section.
 * step 4.
 Install the following packages: tor-alpha tor-alpha-geoip ipt-mod-conntrack ipt-mod-conntrack-extras
 * step 5.
 Configure Tor.
+For an example see [this OpenWRT forum post](https://forum.openwrt.org/viewtopic.php?id=27354).
+Most of the configuration options are included in the PORTAL `files/etc/` in this project.